thumbor/thumbor/docs/how_to_upload_images.rst

 (``UPLOAD_DEFAULT_FILENAME`` parameter) .

 The HTTP response will return a ``Location`` header pointing on the uploaded image.
-The URI presents in ``Location`` header may be used to update or delete the image uploaded (see below).
+The URI presented in ``Location`` header may be used to update or delete the image uploaded (see below).

+For examples, see the `Upload an image via the REST API`_ or `Upload an image via a form`_ sections.

  HTTP status code
 ^^^^^^^^^^^^^^^^^